Noel Godfrey Chavasse: University and early professional career

 In 1907, Noel graduated with First-class honours but Christopher failed, leading to a nervous breakdown.
 Both of them stayed at Oxford, Noel to study medicine and Christopher to retake his exams.
 During their time at Trinity, both men had not neglected their sports, rugby union being a favourite of theirs.
 In 1908, both twins represented Great Britain in the Olympic Games in the 400 metres.
 Noel finished third in his heat while Christopher finished second, but only the heat winners progressed to the semi-finals.

 In January 1909, Noel joined the Oxford University Officers' Training Corps Medical Unit.
 By the following May, he was promoted to lance-sergeant.
 Noel finished his studies at Oxford in July 1909 and returned to Liverpool to continue his studies under such eminent teachers as Sir Robert Jones, who went on to become a leading authority in orthopaedic surgery.

 On returning to Liverpool, Chavasse resumed his connection with the Grafton Street Industrial School, an institution for homeless boys in Liverpool.
 In the autumn, he went to London to sit his examination for Fellowship of the Royal College of Surgeons.
 He failed, apparently because of ill health.
 When he sat the examination again in May 1910, he passed it with ease.
-Christopher, in the meantime, was well into his studies for the ministry under his father's guiding hand.
+In the meantime, Christopher was well into his studies for the ministry under his father's guidance.
 Noel progressed through his studies, having studied pathology and bacteriology.
-As part of his course, he was obliged to undertake a hospital "placement".
+He was obliged to undertake a hospital "placement" as part of his course.
 He found a position at the Rotunda Hospital in Dublin.
 Whilst Chavasse liked Dublin, his first experience of coming into contact with Roman Catholic clergy disturbed him.

-In January 1912, Chavasse passed his final medical examination, and was awarded the university's premier medical prize, the Derby Exhibition, in March that year.
+In January 1912, Chavasse passed his final medical examination and was awarded the university's premier medical prize, the Derby Exhibition, in March of that year.
 On 22 July 1912, he registered as a doctor with the General Medical Council.
 His first placement was at the Royal Southern Hospital in Liverpool, initially until 31 March 1913, and then for a further six months.
 He then became house surgeon to Robert Jones, his former tutor.